CCurl/c3/README.md

 ## Goals
 The goals for c3 are:
-- To have an implementation that is as minimal as possible.
-- To have an implementation that is "intuitively obvious upon casual inspection".
+- To have an implementation that is minimal and "intuitively obvious upon casual inspection".
-- To to be very easy to extend as desired.
+- To be very easy to extend as desired.
 - To provide as much flexibility to the programmer as possible.
-- To be able to run on Windows and Linux (and Apple).
-- To be deployable to development boards via the Arduino IDE.
+- To be able to run on Windows, Linux, Apple, and development boards via the Arduino IDE.

 ## Notes about c3:
 - This is NOT an ANSI-standard Forth system.